-With great excitement and anticipation we announce that Dr. Jennifer J. Wiseman and Professor Ronald Cole-Turner will be our keynote speakers for the 2019 Craigville Theological Colloquy on Faith & Science: The Choices We Make.
+With great excitement and anticipation we announce that Dr. Jennifer J. Wiseman and Professor Ron Cole-Turner will be our keynote speakers for the 2019 Craigville Theological Colloquy on Faith & Science: The Choices We Make.

 Prof. Cole-Turner holds the H. Parker Sharp Chair in Theology and Ethics at Pittsburgh Theological Seminary.
 He is a member of the Executive Committee of the International Society for Science and Religion and one of the Co-Chairs of the American Academy of Religion Unit on Human Enhancement and Transhumanism.
-He has served as an ordained minister with the United Church of Christ, and he was a keynote speaker for an earlier Craigville Theological Colloquy.
+Ron has served as an ordained minister with the United Church of Christ, and he was a keynote speaker for an earlier Craigville Theological Colloquy.

 Also speaking will be two long-time participants at the Craigville Colloquy.